juntao/arenztopia/content/news/Issue 15.md

 ## Arts
 by Owen Miyazoi

-On Tuesday, local photographer Thomas Gessbegere (See [Issue 3](https://www.arenztopia.com/news/issue-3/), Arts section) released a new seiries of photos of the descendants of Arenztopian Incans.
-The powerful and moving pictures are slated to go on display at OCAM in February.
+At the famous Therzin Sculpture Park, a new sculpture was unveiled.
+Titled "Composition 12," it is by a sculptor known only by N12 who has made many other sculptures in the past.
+Composition 12 consists of a 50-foot jumble of curved metal that is covered in graffiti.

 ## The Political Politician: the weekly politics column
 by Tony Yuan

-According to polls by Olb University, many people in Olb City favor Tony Yuan for Vice President, but Ellidy J. for Mayor.
-In overall polls of Arenztopia in general, Tony is favored for both positions that he is running for; but for the position of Mayor, he only has a .5% lead over Ellidy.
+According to polls by Olb University, many people in Olb City favor Tony Yuan for Vice President and Ellidy J. for Mayor, so current trends remain the same.
+In overall polls of Arenztopia in general, Kassie K., the Vice President incumbent,

 ## Coronavirus Report
 by Owen Miyazoi